maxvfischer/DIY-CNC-machine/README.md

 Ivan does an amazing job putting these DIY builds together.
 I've posted his STL-files in this repository to simplify the build, but PLEASE buy his blueprints here: [https://ivanmiranda.com/products/3d-printed-cnc](https://ivanmiranda.com/products/3d-printed-cnc).
 It's only $25 and helps him to continue build and share his awesome projects.

 ## Parts
+The following chapter goes through all the parts needed to build the CNC machine.
+There are two sub-sections:

+* `3d-printed parts` - All parts that you need to 3d-print
+* `Other parts` - All the parts that you need to buy

+Each table includes:

+* `Item no.` - Item number used to identify the part later in the guide
+* `Type` - Name of the part
+* `Amount` - Number of units needed
+* `Image` - Image of the part
+* `(STL link)` - Link to the stl-file if there is any
+* `Used for` - Where it's used in the CNC machine

 ### 3d-printed parts
+All the parts below needs to be 3d-printed.
+The tables include links to the STL-files.

 #### Left side plates